-- Print Layout: Shows the document approximately as it will be printed, including any layout features, such as multiple columns - Full-screen Reading: Displays the document in a format that's easy to read onscreen - Web Layout: Displays the document as it will appear if saved as a Web page and published on a Web site - Outline: Displays the document as an outline, with headings as outline levels - Draft: Displays the document in simple text form, in a single column - PowerPoint - Normal: This default view provides multiple panes for working with the content. - Slide Sorter: All of the slides appear as thumbnail images, which is useful for rearranging the order of slides.
+- Print Layout: Shows the document approximately as it will be printed, including any layout features, such as multiple columns. - Full-Screen Reading: Displays the document in a format that's easy to read onscreen. - Web Layout: Displays the document as it will appear if saved as a Web page and published on a Web site.

+- Outline: Displays the document as an outline, with headings as outline levels. - Draft: Displays the document in simple text form, in a single column.